lxtGH/lxtGH/README.md

 <!--### Hi there 👋

+I am Phd Student at Peking University EECS.

+🔭 I’m currently working on Segmentation in Computer Vision.
+I carry out the research on Image/Video Segmentaic/Instance/Panoptic Segmentation as well as several specific segmetnation problems including transparent, boundary learning, aerial segmentation, video object tracking and segmentation.

+😄 Note I am looking for a job.(Post Doc and Industries, with an interest on Auto-Driving or Research).
+Please send me an email at lxtpku@pku.edu.cn.

 **lxtGH/lxtGH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.